cse110-fa21-group2/cse110-fa21-group2/README.md

 ## Documentation

 This GitHub serves as the single-source-of-truth for the project.
 All documentation is organized in the [GitHub Wiki](https://github.com/cse110-fa21-group2/cse110-fa21-group2/wiki).
-Meeting minutes, and other specifically-archived information can be found in their respective folders in this repo.
+Meeting minutes, and other archived information can be found in their respective folders in this repo.

 ## Important Team Links